 In the second quarter of fiscal 2017, the Company recorded \$99 million of significant restructuring and impairment costs.
 Refer to Note 8, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
-The restructuring costs generated a \$20 million tax benefit, which was impacted by the Company's current tax position in these jurisdictions.
+The restructuring costs generated a \$20 million tax benefit, which reflects the Company's current tax position in these jurisdictions.